michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 6. And the woman fled into the desert, where she had a place prepared of Aloha, that there they might nourish her, DAYS A THOUSAND AND TWO HUNDRED AND SIXTY.

 7. And there was war in heaven.
-And Mikoel and his angelscame Polyglot. to fight with the dragon; and the dragon and his angels warred.
+And Mikoel and his angels

 8. And they could not prevail, and their place was found no more in heaven.